KTM Class 94: Procurement

 A tender was called by Ministry of Transport in May 2020 for 10 six-car intercity EMUs, with three manufacturers putting up bids for the project.

 CRRC Zhuzhou Locomotive, which had manufactured the earlier Class 93, was awarded the tender for the new trains.
 As part of the conditions, 2 sets would be manufactured at CRRC Zhuzhou's factory in China while the remaining 8 sets would be manufactured in CRRC's factory in Batu Gajah, Malaysia.

 Features

 The train has a capacity of 312 seats, with 276 standard class seats and 36 business class seats.

 Compared to the earlier Class 93, the class features a 14.2% improvement in acceleration and a 24.5% increase in tractive effort.
 The battery capacity for auxiliary power is 640 A h, double that of the Class 93s.
 This allows the train's emergency lighting and ventilation system to function for two hours without overhead catenary supply.

 The train meets the EN 15227 crashworthiness standard and EN 45545 fire safety standards.

+Design and construction

+The exterior livery has a patriotic design with the National Flower Colours inspired by the Flag of Malaysia.
+The interior also features the national flower of Malaysia, the hibiscus motif on the bulkhead and lower side wall of Coach A. Sets no.301-305 features ocean blue seats whereas sets no.306-310 features black and golden seats.

+Just like the earlier KTM Class 93, the KTM Class 94 reportedly sources all its components from China, with the exception of the on-board equipment (such as is the ATP) and the traction system which is sourced from the Chinese subsidiaries of Bombardier and Siemens respectively.